ridomin/AppServices.Messaging/README.md

 # AppServices.Messaging
 A cross-process messenger using UWP AppServices.

+# TODO
+Next I'd like to break apart the core service class into each of the indivual parts (UWP client + AppService + Win32 process).
+The shared core messenger is too confusing in my opinion.
+Stay tuned.

 # Contributing
 This project has adopted the [Microsoft Open Source Code of